peteroupc/peteroupc.github.io/graphics.md

 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^60] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.

-<a id=Arcade_Game_Graphics></a>
+<a id=Arcade_game_graphics></a>

-#### Arcade Game Graphics
+#### Arcade game graphics

 - From 1971 to 1979, arcade games tended to have white graphics drawn on a black screen; the screen image was one bit per pixel.
-Some arcade cabinets in the late 1970s had a colored semitransparent overlay in front of the screen to lend color to the otherwise white graphics.
+Some arcade cabinets in the late 1970s had a colored semitransparent overlay in front of the screen to lend color to the otherwise white graphics (an example is _Lunar Rescue_ [1979]).
 - The practice of drawing graphics on a mostly black screen continued up to the early 1980s, but this time they were colored by the game itself rather than by an overlay.
 - The graphics of some arcade games from 1979 to the early 1980s were made of white line segments.
-Notable examples are _Asteroids_ (1979) and _Battlezone_ (1980).
+Notable examples are _Asteroids_ (1979) and _Battlezone_ (1980).  _Star Wars_ (1983) even had multicolored graphics of this kind.
 - Graphics made of tiles and sprites were popularized by the arcade game _Galaxian_ (1979).
+- Most arcade games before 1995 had a resolution from 46,080 pixels (192 &times; 240 or 240 &times; 192) through 98,304 pixels (256 &times; 384 or 384 &times; 256).
+The following were exceptions:
+     - Certain two- or three-screen games by Taito (for example, _Darius_ [1987] and _The Ninja Warriors_ [1987]).
+     - The Midway MCR family of arcade machines (1980 to about 1986) had a resolution of 480 &times; 480, 512 &times; 448, or 512 &times; 480, but background graphics were drawn at half the resolution of sprites.
+Examples include _Tapper_ (1982) and _Wacko_ (1983).
+- If an arcade game employed 2-D graphics with tiles and sprites, each tile and sprite tended to use no more than 16 colors, and semitransparency was not used.

 <a id=Screen_image_effects_filters></a>